How to save millions on R&D budget?

 How Can North Star Help Here?

-We are researcher also and we faced the similar problem though in a different manner and we built a tool called GreyFox for internal use which eliminates irrelevant results from the search.
+We are researcher also and we faced a similar problem though in a different manner and we built a tool called GreyFox for internal use which eliminates irrelevant results from the search.

 After working with R&D teams of many fortune 500 companies for more than a decade, it dawned on us that we can solve their problem as well and it led us to develop North Star for R&D teams where they get the curated information they need in a customized dashboard tailored for their specific industry.